 2. Materials that are (still) not digital:

-You might be using classic manuals, information sheets, or sketches for your training.
+Perhaps you use classic manuals, information sheets, or sketches for your training.
 To offer these materials in online training, you can usually digitize them easily with your smartphone:

 3. Materials in PDF or Word format